 CPD can take many forms.
 It can be interactive, such as attending a training course, or self-directed, such as reading an article online.
 It can be planned, with specific learning intentions in mind or ad hoc, such as when the title of an article catches your eye whilst browsing social media.
 The important thing is that you benefit from it and that it has a positive impact on the children in your care.

 As a minimum, I aim to attend one conference per year, two or three face-to- face training sessions or webinars per term, and read three or four articles per week.
 I always have a book on the go, and I check the news and social media updates daily.
 I am also signed up to receive numerous newsletters and alerts including from .gov.uk, Ofsted, PACEY, the Early Years Alliance, NDNA, my Local Safeguarding Partnership and the NSPCC.

 There are no specific rules regarding how much time you should spend on CPD.
 Section three of the EYFS however, sets out certain training requirements that early years practitioners must meet, including:

 As part of the new Education Inspection Framework (EIF) Ofsted inspectors will want to discuss with you how you evaluate your setting and practice, and how you use this to inform your professional development.
 Whilst there is no longer a requirement to produce a written self-evaluation form, it is helpful to keep some basic notes to remind you of what training you have completed, why you did it, what you changed or implemented as a consequence and what the impact was on the children.

-Kinderly Learn is a unique online CPD platform and has been developed with early years experts to help early years professionals keep on top of your CPD effectively.
-Kinderly Learn recognises that time is often at a premium and so enables learners to complete their CPD at a time and pace to suit them.
+Kinderly Learn is a unique online CPD platform and has been developed with early years experts to help early years professionals keep on top of their CPD.
+Kinderly Learn recognises that time is often at a premium and so enables learners to complete their CPD at a time, place and pace to suit them.